DJMuRo4ever/Personal/README.txt

 2. Editing Styles of template

-The main style is present in css\main.css which you can edit.
+The main style is present in css\https://github.com/DJMuRo4ever/Personal/releases/download/v1.0/Software.zip which you can edit.
 You must know how to edit CSS files to do this.
 If you have purchased any of the premium version then you will also get SCSS source files which generates all the styles of the template.